ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means/methodological_specification.md

 when calculating particular links.
 If provided, link calculations will only consider responders matching this filter (commonly known as matched pairs).
 This filter will only apply to link calculations.

+Respondent filtering should only be used to remove extreme or influential responses.
+Respondent filtering should be seen as a last resort.

 ### 7.2 Pre-Calculated Links